DeMarlo Hale

-DeMarlo Hale (born July 16, 1961) is an American professional baseball coach who is currently serving as bench coach for the Cleveland Guardians of Major League Baseball (MLB).
+DeMarlo Hale (born July 16, 1961) is an American professional baseball coach for the Toronto Blue Jays of Major League Baseball (MLB).
 Hale played minor league baseball from 1983 to 1988 in the Boston Red Sox and Oakland Athletics organizations.

 Biography

 Following his playing career, Hale, a graduate of Chicago's CVS High School, worked at the Bucky Dent baseball school in Boca Raton, Florida from 1989 through 1992, when he became a coach for Double-A New Britain in the Eastern League.
 Hale started his managerial career in 1993 in the Boston farm system with High-A Fort Lauderdale Red Sox in the Florida State League.
 A year later, he guided Sarasota to the FLS playoffs, and in 1995 he also was a playoff qualifier with Michigan in the Midwest League, being rewarded as the league's Manager of the Year.
 He spent 1996 with Sarasota and was promoted to Double-A Trenton in 1997, managing the American League team in the Double-A All-Star Game.

 Hale guided Trenton to a league-best 92–50 record in 1999.
 That season, he also coached United States team in the All-Star Futures Game at Fenway Park, and was honored as Minor League Manager of the Year by Baseball America, The Sporting News and USA Today Baseball Weekly, as well as winning Eastern League honor.

 From 2000 to 2001, Hale managed for the Texas Rangers Triple-A affiliate Oklahoma RedHawks, as he guided his team to a pair of second-place finishes in the Pacific Coast League East Division, and worked with major league club at spring training.
 He was promoted as Rangers first base coach and outfield instructor, and continued in those duties through the 2005 season.
 In a nine-season managerial career, Hale posted a 634–614 record for a .508 winning percentage.